aharita/engineer-to-leader/docs/senior-to-staff/module-1/index.md

 *   **The Onboarding:**
     *   *Senior:* Helps the new hire set up their dev environment.
     *   *Staff:* Realizes the setup script is broken and takes 2 days.
 Rewrites the script to be idempotent and run in 15 minutes.
 Now every new hire for the next 3 years owes them a beer.
 They will never collect.

+---

+## 4. Mentoring at Scale (The Force Multiplier)

+*One-on-one mentoring is cute.
+System-wide mentoring is Staff.*

+As a Senior, you mentor 1-2 people directly.
+You pair, you review, you coach.
+As a Staff, you mentor the *org*.
+You build the systems that make everyone better: documentation, standards, templates, tech talks.
+You are not just teaching people to fish—you are building the fishing school.

+**Real-world scenarios:**

+*   **The Knowledge Monopoly:**
+    *   *Senior:* Knows the secret to fixing the flaky test.
+Tells people when they ask.
+    *   *Staff:* Writes a wiki page titled "How to Fix the Flaky E2E Tests (And Why They Exist In The First Place)."
+Links it in Slack every time someone asks.
+Now they don't have to ask.
+Time saved: ∞.
+*   **The Tech Talk:**
+    *   *Senior:* Attends tech talks.
+Plays on phone.
+    *   *Staff:* Organizes the tech talk series.
+Recruits speakers.
+Gives talks on hard problems.
+Records them for future humans.
+"I will outlive my employment here through these videos."
+*   **The Leveling Guide:**
+    *   *Senior:* Wonders what it takes to get promoted.
+    *   *Staff:* Writes the "What it takes to get to Staff" internal doc that everyone forwards to their friends.
+Becomes the de-facto career coach without the awkward 1:1s.
+*   **The Template:**
+    *   *Senior:* Writes an RFC.
+It's okay.
+    *   *Staff:* Creates the RFC template that the entire org uses.
+Every good RFC from now on has their fingerprints on it.
+Immortality through markdown.

+---

+## 5. Summary

+* **Thrive in ambiguity.** When there's no Jira ticket and the PM is crying, that's your time to shine.
+* **Code is the last resort.** Your job is to make others succeed.
+If you're in the IDE all day, you're probably avoiding harder problems.
+* **Expand your blast radius.** If your impact doesn't cross team boundaries, you're still a Senior in a Staff costume.
+* **Mentor the org, not the person.** Build systems that scale your knowledge beyond your calendar.
+* **Kill the hero.** Preferably with documentation.

+Welcome to Staff.
+Your keyboard time has been replaced with Google Docs time.
+Try not to cry.